Skip to content

 ]

 1. Public Access: Where the content has no specific permissions associated with it and is accessible to all.
 In this case, no access control is required.
 The racl fields in the indexed content are set to *, as shown below.
 Any file indexed in this way will be accessible to all the users.
+Public Access

 View Permission Information

-To view and verify the user permissions in the Answer Index, go to the Browse page, open the JSON view of a chunk corresponding to the file, and verify the contents of the sourceACL field.
+To view and verify the user permissions in the Answer Index, go to the Browse page, open the JSON view of a chunk corresponding to the file, and verify the contents of the sys_racl field.

 Chunk Viewer

-Verifying user identities
+Step 2: Verifying user identities

 When a user sends a query, SearchAI uses the user identity information and finds answers from the accessible content only.